Video Conferencing Information

 Some seemingly minor factors can seriously affect quality.
 Microphone placement and function significantly affect video conference quality because the audio clarity of a meeting is critical to the perception of quality.
 Further, the amount of movement the meeting participants create, if great, can cause codecs (the video conferencing engine) to create blurred images as they process communications signals.
 Finally, the type-size of fonts used in computer presentations if too small can be illegible to both near and far-end meeting participants.
 TKO VideoConferencing can offer assistance with all of these quality factors and more.
 Contact us for more information.

 TKO VideoConferencing provides video conferencing rental facilities in New York City, Silicon Valley and throughout the world.
 TKO VideoConferencing is a division of TKO Video Communications, an industry leader, providing reliable, high-quality video communications solutions for business, government, education and global enterprises.
 Services include video and audio conferencing, video and audio streaming, satellite broadcasting and event management.
-Founded in 1995, Turn-Key Operations, Inc. (TKO) the parent company is based in San Jose, California, with offices in San Diego, Singapore, New York City, Washington, DC, and Cork, Ireland.
+Founded in 1995, Turn-Key Operations, Inc. (TKO) the parent company is based in San Jose, California, with offices in San Diego, Singapore, New York City, and Washington, DC.